sudheeshe/Turbine_Detection_YOLO_SAHI/README.md

 ## Data Understanding

 - The available dataset have total 1266 images for Training.
-- 139 images for Validation and 319 images are provided for validation and testing
+- 319 images are provided for validation and testing.
-- I have used Imgae augmantation techique using roboflow and created 4261 images for training by applying below augmentations
+- I have used Image augmentation technique using roboflow and created 4261 images for training, by applying below augmentations

 ![alt text](https://github.com/sudheeshe/Turbine_Detection_YOLO_SAHI/blob/main/readme_imgs/2.jpg?raw=true)